 Magnesium is a vital nutrient responsible for many metabolic functions.
-In addition, it helps to transport calcium and potassium ions in the body, contributing towards nerve impulses for muscle contraction and normal heart rhythm.
+In addition, it helps to transport calcium and potassium ions in the body, contributing to nerve impulses for muscle contraction and normal heart rhythm.
 Also, magnesium plays an important role in bone health.

 Magnesium is found in salmon, nuts, veggies like spinach and broccoli, beans, whole grains, and fortified foods and cereals.
 Also, processed foods may contribute towards lowering magnesium content in the diet.

 For more information on vitamins, nutrients, or minerals, visit our Vitamins and Deficiencies blog.

 Magnesium can be helpful in many ways.
 Supplementing with magnesium has shown to improve kids’ mood and sleep.
 In addition, it helps them to remain calm and balanced.
 It is also used to improve bowel function and regularity.
 Many parents find that providing their child with a chewable or water-soluble powder can help decrease certain symptoms and behaviors.
 Furthermore, supplementing with magnesium may help to decrease issues related to sleep, hyperactivity, restlessness, and constipation.

 First of all, magnesium deficiency is not common in healthy children who eat balanced meals.
 If you are providing a healthy, balanced diet for your child(ren), they are likely not deficient.
 Because of metabolic complications, kids at a higher risk of deficiency include kids with gastrointestinal disease or type 2 diabetes.
 Magnesium deficiency can also be caused by stress and extreme exercise.

 - Loss of appetite